Sign in with Agentuity

 const token = await exchangeToken(code, redirectUri, oauthConfig);

-const user = await fetchUserInfo(token.access_token, oauthConfig);
+const profile = await fetchUserInfo(token.access_token, oauthConfig);

 path: '/',